Are you potty training your dog and need help teaching him where to do his business?

 We discovered this after interviewing dozens of dog owners who had unsuccessfully used a potty training spray.

-One owner I spoke to expected her dog to pee in the same location forever.
+One owner I spoke to expected her dog to pee wherever she sprayed, without any extra effort.
 Yep, she thought that just by spraying the corner of her yard with attractant, her Yorkie would be instantly trained to pee there.

 Many other owners had similar expectations.